YESAndy/12740-group-project/index.md

 ### Problems Encountered
-When we are going to implement the whole system using the code we wrote, we found there are some bugs
+When we are going to implement the whole system using the code we wrote, we found there are some bugs in our code.
+And now we can't find where the bugs are.

 ### Future Plan
 Describe what you plan to do in the next two weeks
+1. We are going to continue to debug our code to make the code and system can run successfully.
+2. We are going to design a room, where we can test our detect system and code in serval situations.